MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 ## Install Analysis Services, Integration Services, and Reporting Services tools
-To install AS, IS, and RS project support, run the [SSDT services installer](#ssdt-for-visual-studio-2017).
+To install AS, IS, and RS project support, run the [SSDT standalone installer](#ssdt-standalone-installer).

-The installer lists available Visual Studio instances to add the SSDT services to.
-If Visual Studio is not installed, selecting **Install a new SQL Server Data Tools ... instance** installs SSDT with a minimal version of Visual Studio, but for the best experience we recommend using SSDT with [the latest version of Visual Studio](https://www.visualstudio.com/downloads).
+The installer lists available Visual Studio instances to add the SSDT tools to.
+If Visual Studio is not installed, selecting **Install a new SQL Server Data Tools instance** installs SSDT with a minimal version of Visual Studio, but for the best experience we recommend using SSDT with [the latest version of Visual Studio](https://www.visualstudio.com/downloads).

 ![select AS, IS, RS](../ssdt/media/download-sql-server-data-tools-ssdt/select-services.png)

-## SSDT for Visual Studio 2017
+## SSDT for VS 2017 standalone installer
-Install Analysis Services (AS), Integration Services (IS), and Reporting Services (RS) tools.

 [![download](../ssdt/media/download.png) Download SSDT for Visual Studio 2017 (15.7.0) ](https://go.microsoft.com/fwlink/?linkid=874716)